 What stories are we holding onto as societies, as individuals, as reflective writers, which are less than our identity and maybe no more than a nothing to which we grasp?

 A simple but revolutionary example of this from my own life was the narrative I’d been told while growing up and thus told myself for years: that I was too sensitive, a baby, and needed to get over that; I could be too withdrawn, too solitary, too shy.
 These attributes were a weakness, a flaw, an obstacle of my character.
 But then I started to come across a different narrative, one in which these “negative” attributes could actually be strengths.
-I learned about Elaine Aron’s psychology work with Highly Sensitive Persons (HSP)[7].
-I came across Susan Cain’s book Quiet: The Power of Introverts in a World that Can’t Stop Talking [8].
-I gradually began seeing the things I’d always perceived as faults as potential valuable characteristics.
-Sensitive people can be really good at relating to others and using their finely-operating intuition to pick up on otherwise undetected things.
-Introverts can be excellent listeners, independent, and self-motivating.
+I learned about Elaine Aron’s psychology work with Highly Sensitive Persons (HSP)[7]

 --Side note: I didn’t even recognize at first, but after quoting O’Donohue and Rilke, I thought, “I need to add some kind of personal experience here.
 This is getting too heady.”
 In other words, I needed to tell a story!
 Stories give some kind of framework, something more concrete, from which to base our understandings.

-Social psychologist Ellen Langer has spent years studying these understandings and how they’re altered when framed in new ways[9].
-She’s explored how one could negatively view another as gullible, only to realize they’re actually trusting.
-Maybe you’ve only viewed someone as rigid, but you could accurately see them as stable.
-Impulsive to spontaneous.
+Social psychologist Ellen Langer has spent years studying these understandings and how they’re altered when framed in new ways[9]

 But then, in my own story, I’ve felt myself terrified of using that positive spin as an excuse.
 Do I really need to stay in tonight to recharge in my alone time, or do I just not want to put in the energy to socialize?
 Do I really still feel sad or hurt, or am I just using that as an excuse to not face further rejection?
 Am I really overwhelmed with anxiety, or am I just scared of having a hard conversation with someone?
 (If you can’t see…I tend to overanalyze things.
 Or then again, am I just thoughtful?
 Haha, oh dear).
 But honestly: am I taking advantage of storytelling to avoid facing reality?